 Replace-by-fee is a Bitcoin node policy.
-There are many variant of this policy, however, to simplify, we can say that a wallet that use RBF allows an unconfirmed transaction to be replaced with another transaction that use the same input as the previous but a higher mining fee.
+There are many variants of this policy, however to simplify, we can say that a wallet that uses RBF allows an unconfirmed transaction to be replaced with another transaction that uses the same input as the previous with a higher mining fee.

-Let's say a user send a transaction to us, using a wallet that support RBF: he could send it using a very low fee, for example 2 sats/byte but he may later realize that the network is congested, so he could replace that transaction with a new one with the same amount but with a higher fee, for example 15 sats/byte.
+Let's say a user sends a transaction using a wallet that supports RBF: they could send it using a very low fee, for example 2 sats/byte but they may later realize that the network is congested, so they could replace that transaction with a new one with the same amount but with a higher fee, for example 15 sats/byte.
 This way the transaction will be confirmed faster.

 An example of RBF transaction, 2 sats/byte

-an attacker could send an amount in bitcoins using RBF and ask the receiver to send goods/other currencies in exchange.
+An attacker could send an amount in bitcoin using RBF and ask the receiver to send goods/other currencies in exchange.

-After the exchange, the attacker could potentially "cancel" the unconfirmed transaction by diverting the same inputs to a transaction that pays an address he owns.
+After the exchange, the attacker could potentially "cancel" the unconfirmed transaction by diverting the same inputs to a transaction that pays an address they own.

 After the confirmation, our wallet would remain without those funds and we would also have sent the goods/other currencies to the scammer.

-This is a very uncommon scenario however here you have two useful steps you can follow, if you want to be safe:
+This is a very uncommon scenario however you have two useful steps you can follow:

 - Never send goods/other currencies if a transaction has not yet been confirmed.